 We are currently trying to potty train my son.
 I’m pretty sure we been doing this since he was two.
 Some days he has zero accidents, and others, not so much.
 My daughter is turning two in a month, and I’m pretty terrified of training them together.
 My son still hasn’t gotten pooping in the potty down yet, so I’m sure I will be shampooing my carpets a lot more in the future.
 Tips are welcome when it comes to double training!

 I debated on doing a post called Potty Training Plea, because even as a wonderful mom, potty training is the devil.
 Every parent has different strategies and experiences.
 I’ve tried everything, so I’ve finally come to the realization that it’ll happen when he’s ready.
 Period.
 Point.
 Blank.

 My toddlers are disciplined a little differently.
 I treat them equally, but the same things I do for my son, don’t work for my daughter.
 With my boy, time-outs and taking toys works best.
 My daughter laughs at everything, so we are still trying to get her to understand time-outs.
 If you use a stern voice and don’t break eye contact, she usually melts to the floor and that’s the only way she will stop doing something that she isn’t supposed to be doing.
 It’s a challenge.

 Being a Mom isn’t Hard for Me.

 I don’t do posts where I talk a lot about my parenting or kids in depth too much, but I want to.
-I don’t want to be judged, but it’s going to happen.
-I started a mom blog, and sharing my parenting world is kind of the point.
+Even though I don’t want to be judged, it’s going to happen.
+I started this as a mom blog, and sharing my parenting world is kind of the point.
 So, here I am.

 I have two incredible kids.
 Our days aren’t perfect, and my momming is always evolving.
 I’m growing and learning just as they are, but I couldn’t imagine my life any other way.